Navigating the IB Global Politics Internal Assessment: A Student's Guide

 This criterion assesses the organization and planning of your research process, as well as your engagement with the political issue.

-• Example: "The research process began with a literature review to identify key sources and perspectives on the issue.
+- Example: "The research process began with a literature review to identify key sources and perspectives on the issue.
 This was followed by interviews with experts in the field and a survey of community members to gather firsthand accounts.
-The data collected from these sources was then analyzed and synthesized to develop a comprehensive understanding of the issue."
+The data collected from these sources was then analyzed and synthesized to develop a clear understanding of the issue."

 Criterion C: Analysis and Synthesis (0-8 marks)